DestructiveBurn/spatial-audio-switcher/README.md

 4. Both SoundVolumeCommandLine & SoundVolumeView files go into the Resources directory.
 (SoundVolumeView.exe & svcl.exe)
 5. Place the folder in a permanent location (portable tool)
 6. Click on Spatial Audio Switcher.exe
-7. Check taskbar tray location for the icon.
+7. Check the taskbar tray location for the icon.

 ## 🛠️ Requirements
 - AutoHotkey v2.0+